 Not quite pebbles, the smoky stones of this nonsandy beach at the bottom of the Kona Paradise subdivision range from gumdrop- to...

 A 2-mile round-trip oceanfront hike leads to the abandoned village of Kiʻilae, where there's very little left to see.
 The visitor center...

 This awesome park is an ancient place of refuge – or puʻuhonua, a sanctuary where kapu (taboo)-breakers could have their lives spared.

 On the mauka side of Hwy 11, at the turnoff to Place of Refuge, this coffee shop is serious about 100% Kona brews, espresso and...

 South Kona Fruit Stand

 Baskets overflow with everything from tart apple bananas to filling breadfruit, creamy abiu (sapote) and purple jaboticaba berries....

 Hoʻokena Beach Park information

-The beach park has a picnic pavilion, bathrooms, showers, a concession stand and drinking water.
-Camping is right on the sand at awesome sites at the base of the cliffs.
-Ongoing security issues have been addressed by implementing a guard patrol and through the activism of the Friends of Hookena Beach Park ; you can obtain required permits on this website and rent camping gear.
-Permits can also be obtained from the county parks.
+Camping is right on the sand at the base of the cliffs.
+Ongoing security issues have been addressed by implementing a guard patrol and through the activism of the Friends of Hoʻokena Beach Park ; you can obtain required camping permits and rent camping gear from them online or in person.
+Camping permits can also be obtained in advance from the county.